denniev/Datatable/README.md

-Edited with Laravel 5 pathches
+Edited with Laravel 5 patches
 Datatable
 =========